18 Amazing Benefits of Chocolate

 Antidepressant

-Cocoa contains “antioxidant, vasodilatory, anticoagulant, and anti-inflammatory properties that may serve to counteract depressive brain disorders,” according to a review published in the Journal of Functional Foods.
+Cocoa contains “antioxidant, vasodilatory, anticoagulant, and anti-inflammatory properties that may serve to counteract brain disorders,” according to a review published in the Journal of Functional Foods.
 Both animal and human studies show that intake of flavanol rich foods like dark chocolate improve mood and have antidepressant effects.
 [11]

 Reduces Stress